-Marine Palayer has set up home in an ancient house at the gateway to Lyon.
-Her house, with its Italian architecture, has the feel of a Tuscan palazzo and takes us on a slight digression for a little while.
-Marine fell in love with the place and moved in in next to no time, bringing with her, her furniture, her children and her pack of dogs.
-Marine is an uncompromising woman who took a gamble by choosing strong pieces and by playing with the nuances as much in the materials as in her choice of furniture.
-Marine puts her heart and soul into everything she undertakes.
-With each new business or challenge, Marine is an enthusiast and unceasingly searches for the right piece.
-When she discovered this sublime place, she wanted to keep it intact, as is.
+Marine Palayer has made her home in an ancient residence at the gates of Lyon.
+With its Italian architecture, her house has the feel of a Tuscan palazzo and takes us, for a little while, into a different world.
+Marine fell in love with the place and, in next to no time, had moved in, bringing with her, her furniture, her children and her pack of dogs.
+Marine, an uncompromising woman, took a gamble by choosing strong pieces and she plays with nuances as much in the materials as in her choice of furniture.
+She throws herself, heart and soul, into everything she undertakes.
+Marine is enthusiastic about each new business or challenge, searching unceasingly for the right piece.
+When she discovered this sublime place, she wanted to keep it intact, just as it is.
 From the terrazzo floor to the door handles, Marine has composed and preserved the spirit of the place.
-A play around the contrasts and the light giving a living and eclectic furnishing style.
+She plays with contrasts and the light to create a lively and eclectic furnishing style.
 Because when it comes to interior design, Marine also likes happy accidents, furniture with a life that can stand up to busy family life.
 That’s also why one feels so at home there.

-How do you envisage a space in terms of decor?
+How do you first envisage a space in terms of decor?

-Where do you spend most time in your home?
+Where do you spend the majority of your time?

 Do your children give their opinions on the decor?

 Our son proclaimed “Less is more in decoration” when he was five!
 They certainly appreciate the ambience I create, and love change as much as I do.
 I sometimes ask their opinion for the “common areas” and try to reach an agreement with them for their bedroom/office/bathroom so that they are happy in their space without plastering my walls with the Snow Queen or boxer posters (which aren’t very compatible with my tastes…).